 This one can be tricky while you are moving, but it is a current favorite in our family!
 The “I Spy with My Little Eye” must be something either inside the car, or that everyone can see outside the car for long enough to be fair.
 So, for example, “Something Blue” being “the sky” is fair, but “Something Red” which is a bus speeding by, is not.

 This classic car game used to involve hitting your sibling on the arm and yelling “PUNCH BUGGY”.
 These days, it means whoever spots a car with only one headlight first yells “PADIDDLE” and wins!

 Word Games to Play Together in the Car

 These games don’t involve anything around you or outside the car and can easily be modified to be challenging for older kids or to include the youngest travelers.
 These word games are classic boredom busters for long car rides.

 In the traditional version of this game, each person is trying to figure out who they are by asking yes or no questions.
 This can be played as a “headband” game, where they wear the answer so everyone else can see it.

 In the car, this can get a bit complicated, so it’s best if each person picks a person and character, and the rest of the car guesses who they are.
 They can be anyone from cartoon characters to someone you all know.

 In 20 Questions, one person thinks of anything they like- a person, place, or object, and the rest of the car has only 20 questions to figure out what it is with yes or no questions.

-Check out our post The Ultimate Family Travel Bucket List: 100+ Adventures Around the World for a free Download of Would You Rather- World Edition!
+Check out our post on bucket list family travel for a free Download of Would You Rather- World Edition!